 The investment sales section of our commercial real estate industry is quite special.
-You are serving a special type of buyer and on that basis you really do need to package the property, the tenancy mix, and the income stream to attract the buyers.
+You are serving a special type of buyer and on that basis, you really do need to package the property, the tenancy mix, and the income stream to attract the buyers.
+Questions of investment should be resolved before you go to the market with any listing.

 - Income stability (lower risk)